 Chinese Breakfast – Dadoecheng – Beitou Hot Springs – Vege Creek- Longshan Temple – Huaxi Night Market

 Our last day in Taiwan came around far too quickly!
-And, although we spent a total of 5 days in Taipei, I still feel as though there’s a lot to see and we would love to visit again one day!
+And, although we spent a total of 5 days in the capital city, there are just so many things to do in Taipei, that we felt like we barely scratched the surface.

 Following the recommendation from the guys at Meander, we started the day in style with a traditional Taiwanese breakfast.
 I can’t actually believe that it took us so long to try this!
 Breakfast in Taipei is basically deep fried carbs inside deep fried carbs washed down with a glass of soy milk.
 We headed to a place in Ximen which seemed to be really popular with locals and tourists alike.
 It was so good that we headed again the following morning before our flight.

 After getting all carbed up, we took a walk up to Dadoecheng to burn off our calorie-packed breakfast.
 My Taiwanese friend Jasmine, who I met in India, had recommended we check out Dadoecheng; a more traditional part of the city where we could experience old Taipei.
 We visited her mum’s Puppet theatre museum and witnessed a proper local market and some Lunar New Year’s celebrations.

 The Puppet Theatre museum was a great find that we might not have bothered about if it weren’t for Jasmine.
 We loved being kids again and getting some pics with the puppets!
 It’s always great to see the more local side of a city so big thanks to Jasmine for her recommendations!